Bulk Material & Soil Analysis

-CES is IANZ accredited for identification of asbestos in bulk samples including soils.
+CES is IANZ accredited for identification of asbestos in bulk samples and associated materials (including soils).
 We use a combination of gravimetric reduction and polarised light microscopy (PLM) on the majority of samples.
 Our laboratory focuses on the asbestos analysis of all materials including the semi and full quanitifcation of asbestos in soils.
+Read more...

 We have tried several methods for collecting samples including surface dust and in our experience the ghost wipes are the most effective method of collecting settled dust from a surface to determine the presence of asbestos.
 Ghost wipes are manufactured in the United States and provided in individually sealed packages reducing contamination issues.

-Once the sample has been collected, being wiped over the entire surface or a large representative area, the wipe with the collected dust is ashed at 400°C. This ashing process removes other fibre types that may be present and any organic material, and the ghost wipe fabric reduces to a trace amount.
+Once the sample has been collected, being wiped over the entire surface or a large representative area, the wipe with the collected dust is ashed at approximately 400°C. This ashing process removes other fibre types that may be present and any organic material, and the ghost wipe fabric reduces to a trace amount.
 The remaining ashed sample is then prepared for analysis by polarised light microscopy.